CISM Training

 COST & REGISTRATION DETAILS

-Participants must attend all three days to receive ICISF certificates.
+Participants must complete the course(s) to receive ICISF certificates.
 Space is limited, and registration is on a first-come, first-served basis.
 Once full, additional applicants will be placed on a waiting list.

-To ensure fairness, please confirm that your members can attend, as the agency will be responsible for the full registration fee even if a participant does not attend.
+To ensure fairness, please make sure that your members can attend, as the agency will be responsible for the full registration fee even if a participant does not attend.
 The only exception is if the course has not yet started, and a substitute candidate can be provided.

 INSTRUCTOR